wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Plan of attack on Montreal defeated.

-THE frailty of man speaketh volumes : one man accuseth another ; but where is he who is perfect?
+THE frailty of man speaketh volumes : one man accuseth another ; but where is he who is perfect ?

 2 Man deviseth mighty plans in his own mind, but he accomplisheth them not.